jsiek/denotational_semantics/agda/README.md

       Proves congruence rules wrt. ≃ for ℱ and ●.

+   * `ModelCallByValue` (parameterized on ValueStruct, etc.)

+     * Definition ● for CBV and a bunch of lemmas about it.
+     * Instance of CurryApplyStruct

    * `ValueBCD`

       * Denotational values (⊥, ↦, ⊔) (aka.
 BCD intersection types),